Saint Vincent and the Grenadines Olympic Committee

 The Saint Vincent and the Grenadines Olympic Committee (IOC code: VIN) is the National Olympic Committee (NOC) representing Saint Vincent and the Grenadines.
-It is also the body responsible for Saint Kitts and Nevis' representation at the Commonwealth Games.
+It is also the body responsible for Saint Vincent and the Grenadines' representation at the Commonwealth Games.

 History

 Saint Vincent and The Grenadines Olympic Committee was founded in 1982 and recognised by the International Olympic Committee in 1987.